Solomon Islands eyes shift in diplomatic ties to China from Taiwan

 The task force, set up by new Prime Minister Manasseh Sogavare after a general election in April, could present its recommendations as early as this week, parliament schedules show.
 The government has said the ministerial group only visited Beijing.

-China's foreign ministry in Beijing did not immediately respond to questions.
+"At this point, it remains unclear whether the Solomon Islands government will agree on a switch to China or remain with the status quo," it told Reuters in an emailed statement.
+Speaking in Beijing on Monday, Foreign Ministry spokesman Geng Shuang declined to answer specific questions on the Solomons, saying only that China was willing to have relations with all countries on the basis of the "one China" principle.

+That refers to China's stance that Taiwan and it both belong to one China.
 China, which fears that President Tsai Ing-wen wants to push for Taiwan's formal independence, has mounted a concerted campaign to lure away its remaining diplomatic allies.

 The Pacific has been a diplomatic stronghold for Taiwan, where formal ties with six island nations make up more than a third of its total alliances.
 It pledged $8.5 million to the Solomons in 2019-20, budget documents show.
 That money goes to a controversial health development fund that anti-graft agency Transparency Solomon Islands says has links to vote-buying.